TECHNICAL DOCUMENTATION SOFTWARE

 • Directive 93/42/EEC concerning medical devices (MDD);

-• Directive 90/385/EEC, active implantable medical devices — Active Implantable Medical Devices (AIMDD)
+• Directive 90/385/EEC, active implantable medical devices (AIMDD).

-For you as a market participant and user, the new EU regulation consists of a mix of familiar content from the previous Directive 93/42/EEC and far-reaching changes.
-Among the essential, substantive and procedural content for you and your industry are the following contents of the Brussels Regulation:
+At its core, the new regulation aims to optimise and standardise regulations for the market launch of medical technology products.
+The focus is on product safety and product quality.
+For market participants and users, the new EU regulation consists of a mixture of familiar content from the previous Directive 93/42/EEC and far-reaching innovations.
+The key content and procedural aspects for you and your industry include the following contents of the Brussels Regulation:

 Rules for the classification of medical devices

-Conformity evaluation procedure
+Conformity assessment procedure

 Clinical evaluations/clinical trials

-Company responsibility/safety officer
+Corporate responsibility/safety officer

 Quality management